swajayresources/Custom_Semantic_Segmentation/README.md

 - The MobileNetV2 architecture is based on the original paper by Sandler et al. [https://arxiv.org/abs/1801.04381].
 - U-Net architecture reference: Olaf Ronneberger, Philipp Fischer, Thomas Brox.
 "U-Net: Convolutional Networks for Biomedical Image Segmentation."

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

-Feel free to reach out if you have any questions or suggestions!